Professional mixing engineer with musical and academic background in Musicology and Media Studies.

 As I mainly approach this as a service industry, each client gets one-on-one attention.

-Stems: Up to 3 stems are part of my standard mixing service delivery.
-Delivery has to be specifically requested, though.
-Any extra stems are subject to an additional fee of $20 each.
+STEMS: Up to 4 stems are part of my standard mixing service delivery.
+Delivery has to be specifically requested tho.
+Any extra stems are subject to an additional fee of $25.

 It was a pleasure to work with Lino.
 The communication was instant, accurate and on all levels pleasant.
 He has a very clear vision of the final product and it was satisfying to reach that vision together.
 His overall work ethics are professional and on point and let you know you work with a professional who loves what he does.
 Again and again, I'm on board for the next project!